-The purpose of the Gay Straight Alliance shall be to promote a safe-space environment on campus for students of all gender and sexual identities to be and express themselves freely, and promote that students support each other.
-This organization shall also strive to educate the Grayson County Community about homophobia, transphobia, heterophobia and gender identity discrimination.
+The purpose of the Gay Straight Alliance shall be to promote a safe-space environment on campus for students of all gender and sexual identities to be and express themselves freely and to promote that students support each other.
+This organization shall also strive to educate the Grayson College Community about homophobia, transphobia, heterophobia and gender identity discrimination.